Log in

 That investing in an S&P500 Fund (#5) and figuring out how to get loans to buy real estate (#4) were the only 2 things I focused on.

-After those first 10 years I started tinkering with:
+After those first 10 years I tinkered with other things like:

 - Day trading.